SUIT: Knowledge Editing with Subspace-Aware Key-Value Mappings: Analysis

-Although $\mathbf{w}_1$ and $\mathbf{w}_2$ drive logits as expected and were trained in different directions, we find that $\mathbf{w}_1$ also suppresses the old object $o$, and $\mathbf{w}_2$ promotes the new object $o^\ast$, rather than each playing only a single role.
-The effectiveness of fully disentangling them would be worth exploring in future work.
+\begin{sloppypar} Fig.~\ref{fig:w1w2_effects} shows the results for the edit $($\emph{``Chrome''}, \emph{``was developed by''}, \emph{``Apple''}$)$.
+As expected, the $\Delta \mathbf{w}_1$ component effectively increases the target $a^{\ast}$ (\emph{``Apple''}) logit, while the $\Delta \mathbf{w}_2$ component effectively decreases the original $a$ (\emph{``Google''}) logit. \end{sloppypar} Although $\mathbf{w}_1$ and $\mathbf{w}_2$ drive logits in the expected directions and were trained to play different roles, we find that $\mathbf{w}_1$ also suppresses the old attribute $a$, and $\mathbf{w}_2$ also promotes the new attribute $a^\ast$, rather than each playing only a single role.
+The effectiveness of fully disentangling these roles would be worth exploring in future work.
 For a detailed visualization and a full breakdown of these component effects, please see Appendix~\ref{app:visual}.